Julian-Tipler/local-job-scraper/extension/README.md

    b.
 Replace favicon.png in extension/public folder
 4. Take screenshots of the product (web or extension)
    a.
 Insert into chrome extension in devconsole.

+## Future Features

+Question highlighting that sends the question to a backend function that sends the question to openai + the users's skills/experiences